 3. For Novari eVisit™

-To whom does Novari Health disclose personal health information?
+How does Novari enable the disclosure of personal health information?

 Between Health Information Custodians who are arranging health care services to patients (e.g. a referral between a primary care physician and a specialist, a scheduling request from a surgeon to the hospital)

-Where appropriate and legally required, reporting information to government agencies responsible for coordinating access to care
+Where permitted by law report information to government agencies responsible for coordinating access to care

 What safeguards are in place to protect personal health information?

 Novari Health is committed to the protection of personal health information at all times.
 Novari employs administrative, physical and technical safeguards to protect personal health information from theft, loss, unauthorized use, modification, disclosure, and destruction.

 All PHI is hosted in secure, access controlled facilities